Meredithnbayliss/configure-ad/README.md

 <img src="https://i.imgur.com/MJOto2h.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 </p>
 I hope this tutorial helped you learn a little bit about network security protocols and observe traffic between virtual machines.
-This can be easily done on a PC or a Mac.
-Mac would just have an extra step to download the Remote Desktop App.

-Now that we're done, DON'T FORGET TO CLEAN UP YOUR AZURE ENVIRONMENT so that you don't incur unnecessary charges.
+Now that we're done, don't forget to clean up our azure environment so that we don't incur unnecessary charges.

-Close your Remote Desktop connection, delete the Resource Group(s) created at the beginning of this tutorial, and verify Resource Group deletion.
+W close our Remote Desktop connection, delete the Resource Group(s) created at the beginning of this tutorial, and verify Resource Group deletion.